senzing-garage/docker-compose-air-gapper/README.md

 ### docker-compose up

-1. :pencil2: Set environment variables.
+1. :pencil2: Set environment variables that are use by the `docker-compose.yaml` file.
    **NOTE:** Depending on the `docker-compose.yaml`, more environment variables may need to be set.
    Example: